 ADDITION.
-An extension or increase in the conditioned space floor area, number of stories, or height of a building or structure.
+An extension or increase in the conditioned space floor area or height of a building or structure.

 AIR BARRIER.
-Material(s) assembled and One or more materials joined together in a continuous manner to provide abarrier to air leakage through the building envelope.
-An air barrier may be a single material or a combination of materials restrict or prevent the passage of air through the building thermal envelope and its assemblies.
+Material(s) assembled and joined together to provide a barrier to air leakage through the building envelope.
+An air barrier may be a single material or a combination of materials.